```{mermaid}

 C --> E[Result two]```

 Quarto has native support for embedding Mermaid and Graphviz diagrams.
-This enables you to create flowcharts, sequence diagrams, state diagrams, gnatt charts, and more using a plain text syntax inspired by markdown.
+This enables you to create flowcharts, sequence diagrams, state diagrams, gantt charts, and more using a plain text syntax inspired by markdown.

 For example, here we embed a flowchart created using Mermaid:

-As illustrated above, diagrams are embedded using {mermaid}
+As illustrated above, Mermaid diagrams are embedded using {mermaid}

-Diagram rendering makes use use of the Chrome web browser to create an SVG version for web output and a high-quality PNG for print output.
-Quarto can automatically use an existing version of Chrome on your system for rendering, or alternatively if you don’t have Chrome can use a lighter-weight library version of it (see Chrome Install below for details).
+, diagram rendering makes use of the Chrome or Edge web browser to create a high-quality PNG.
+Quarto can automatically use an existing version of Chrome or Edge on your system, or alternatively if you don’t have either installed, can use a lighter-weight library version of Chrome (see Chrome Install below for details).

 Mermaid is a Javascript based diagramming and charting tool that uses Markdown-inspired text definitions and a renderer to create and modify complex diagrams.